akka/akka/CONTRIBUTING.md

 ### General workflow

-The steps below describe how to get a patch into the main development branch (`master`).
+The steps below describe how to get a patch into the main development branch (`main`).
 The steps are exactly the same for everyone involved in the project, including the core team and first-time contributors.

 1. To avoid duplicated effort, it might be good to check the [issue tracker](https://github.com/akka/akka/issues) and [existing pull requests](https://github.com/akka/akka/pulls) for existing work.